theron-wang/otr4j/README.md

   - ☑ Ring signatures
 - Cleaning up data:
   - ☑ Clearing byte-arrays containing sensitive material after use.
-  - ☐ Clean up remaining message keys instances when transitioning away from encrypted message states.
+  - ☐ Clean up remaining message-keys instances when transitioning away from encrypted message states.
   - ☐ Investigate effectiveness of clearing byte-arrays right before potential GC.
-(Maybe they are optimized away by JVM?)
+(Maybe they are optimized away by JVM?, Do we need to care?)
 - Verify OTR-protocol obligations of other party:
   - ☑ Verify that revealed MAC keys are present when expected.
 (I.e. is list of revealed MAC keys larger than 0 bytes?)
 - In-memory representation of points and scalar values as byte-arrays: